 Take a day tour

 Most destinations will have good day tour options.
-It’s not only a great way to learn about the city and the sights, but it’s a great way to get yourself oriented and ease your way into solo travel.
+I especially love food tours for a different perspective on the destination.
+Day tours are not only a great way to learn about the city and the sights, but they’re a great way to get yourself oriented and ease your way into solo travel.
 It’s also another way to meet people.
 Chat with the others in your group, especially if you find other solo travelers.
 You never know who might want to grab lunch or dinner afterwards.

 Dealing with solo meals